 We do not believe that we should be treated as, and do not expect to become, a PFIC.
-Because the determination of our PFIC status is made annually based on the factual tests described below, however, we cannot provide any assurances regarding our PFIC status for the current or future taxable years or that the IRS will agree with our conclusion regarding our PFIC status.
+Because the determination of our PFIC status is made annually based on the factual tests described below, however, we cannot provide any assurances regarding our PFIC status for the current or future taxable years or that the Internal Revenue Service, or IRS, will agree with our conclusion regarding our PFIC status.